TomasDutkus/Currency-Exchange/README.md

 # Currency-Exchange
 An application to show currency exchange rates from bank of Lithuania.

-Open cmd.
-Compile this application using javac, then run it.
+Download this application, open cmd, compile using javac, then run it.
 You will be shown a menu.
 Type menu option (1-4).

 Menu options:
 1 - to show last available currency exchange rates